M.A. in Humanities Advising

 You should seek an advisor as soon as possible after beginning the program.
 You may seek advice from the graduate coordinator, the chair or any faculty member in the program about who might be the most appropriate advisor for you.
 Your advisor will work with you to plan your graduate program, discuss any problems you might encounter and serve as a liaison with the Division of Graduate Studies.

-After completing 12 units of graduate studies, and at least one semester before you intend to file for graduation, you must file an ATC (Advancement to Candidacy) Approved Program (GAP) with the Division of Graduate Studies.
-The ATC lists all the courses completed, in progress or planned for the Master’s degree, your language proficiency or auxiliary skill and the culminating experience you have chosen (thesis or comprehensive exam).
+After completing 12 units of graduate studies, and at least one semester before you intend to file for graduation, you must file an ATC (Advancement to Candidacy) form with the Division of Graduate Studies.
+The ATC lists all the courses completed, in progress or planned for the Master’s degree, and the culminating experience you have chosen (thesis or comprehensive exam).

-Check the University Calendar for GAP deadlines, normally in late September for spring graduation and mid-April for summer or fall.
-If you change your plan of study after you have filed your GAP, you must file a GAP substitution form.
+Check the Grad Division calendar for ATC deadlines, normally in mid-October for spring graduation and mid-April for summer or fall.
+If you change your plan of study after you have filed your ATC, you must file a ATC substitution form.

 Culminating Experience